-To request a reproduction, please contact the University Archivist to discuss the material you would like to have reproduced, and fill out the Archives Reproduction Request Form.
+To request a reproduction, please contact us to discuss the material you would like to have reproduced.

-The University Archives requests full citation of all material published or referenced in any publication, presentation, or performance.
+The UNCSA Archives requests full citation of all material published or referenced in any publication, presentation, or performance.

 Preferred citation: [Item Title/Description, Date, and Creator.
-Collection name], University Archives, University of North Carolina School of the Arts
+Collection name], UNCSA Archives, University of North Carolina School of the Arts